 Sometimes, though, inspirational sound-bites aren't enough: particularly for women in the male-dominated tech and finance sectors.

 Enter Female Entrepreneurs Worldwide (Few).
-Founded in May, by Hongkonger Anna Wong and Ines Gafsi of France (they met last year at a TEDxHongKong talk), the non-profit organisation aims to provide a networking forum in the city.
+Founded in May, by Hongkonger Anna Wong and Ines Gafsi of France (they met last year at a TEDxHongKong talk), the platform aims to provide a networking forum in the city.